dedis/doc/cosi/cosi.md

 # Collective Signing Protocol

 This section introduces the distributed CoSi protocol with n participants.
+The CoSi protocol has four distinct phases, and each one of these phases uses a distinct packet:
++ the Announcement packet for the Announcement phase
++ the Commitment packet for the Commitment phase
++ the Challenge packet for the Challenge phase
++ the Response packet for the Response phase

+The packets format are described in details in the section XXX Packet Format XXX.

 For simplicity, we assume there is a designated leader who is responsible for collecting the shares and generating the signature.
 This leader could be any of the signers and is not trusted in any way.
 All participants are communicating through a reliable channel with the leader.

 ## Collective Signature